simonmcallister0210/cognito-srp-helper/README.md

 _ClientSrpSession_ - An object containing client SRP session details required to complete our SRP authentication request

+**Throws**:

+`AbortOnZeroSrpError` - Abort SRP if value of 0 is generated for client public key (A).
+This is _very_ unlikely to occur (~1/10^77) and is simply a safeguard to protect against the session becoming advertently or inadvertently insecure

 ### `createCognitoSrpSession`

 Asserts and bundles the SRP authentication values retrieved from Cognito into a single object that can be passed into createCognitoSrpSession